Reefs off the coast of Brunei and Malaysia Coast, Spratly Islands

 As we keep going South, we discover a bit of Buck Reef visible (the rest is obscured in the satellite imagery).
 Location: 5°46'18"N 112°26'35"E. It appears fully submerged, but it is hard to tell.

-Moving South, we see Tripp Reef, and possibly other atolls, but these are not labeled by Google Earth.
+Moving South, we see Tripp Reef which is fully submerged.
+Location: 5°36'02"N 112°30'34"E. There are possibly other atolls, but these are not labeled by Google Earth on 3/19/2019 (we only see the top half of the atoll).
 None of the extensive reef structures are above waterline, and there are no signs of man-made developments.
 All are natural and fully submerged.

 Continuing southeast, we see Seahorse Breakers.
 At the northwest of the seahorse, below where the nose would be, we see a small potential reclamation of a sandy spit of land, and what looks like a ship.
 Satellite Imagery 10/28/2014.
 Location: 5°31'26"N 112°32'27"E. This would benefit from updated satellite imagery, as this is 10 years old.